Gourav2000/Covid-19_status/README.md

 <h2><b>How to contribute</b></h2>

 No matter how you choose to help, we would love to have you as part of the project.
-You can just fork the repository add your ideas and send us a pull request and we will look through it.. ;-)
+You can just fork the repository ,add your ideas and send us a pull request,we will look through it.. ;-)